rodocite/character-histogram/README.md

 ###Instructions

-Visit https://rodocite.github.io/simple-histogram to test the application.
+Visit https://rodocite.github.io/character-histogram to test the application.

 ####Issues

-- Space and new lines need labels.
+- Whitespace and new lines need labels.
 - Formatting issue when too many unique characters are used.
 - Blank page when no characters are entered.